coresh/pumpbot/README.md

 ### Selling
 This bot can be configured to automatically sell after your purchase has been made
 ```
-  auto_sell: true, //automatically sell when the desired_return is triggered
+  auto_sell: true, // Automatically sell when the desired_return is triggered.
+If false, will exit immediately after buy order is filled
-  desired_return: .5, //percentage return expected when initiating a sell
+  desired_return: .5, // Continue polling until this percentage return is met
 ```
 After the buy, the bot will monitor for updates in the price until a profit of the desired_return is hit.
 If it does not hit this point, it will not sell.
 I would not recommend relying on the selling mechanism of this bot.
 I recommend you set the auto_sell and the desired_return to a reasonable amount and then rely on manually selling your position on bittrex, but just in case, there is a panic sell implemented.
 While monitoring your trade, you can immediately sell by performing Ctrl + S in the window.